dependency-check-team/dependency-check/readme.md

 running `dependency-check ./package.json --unused --no-dev` will not tell you if any devDependencies in your package.json were missing or unused

+### --no-peer

+running `dependency-check ./package.json --unused --no-peer` will not tell you if any peerDependencies in your package.json were missing or unused

 ### --ignore-module, -i

 running `dependency-check ./package.json --unused --ignore-module foo` will not tell you if the `foo` module was not used in your code.
 You can specify as many separate `--ignore-module` arguments as you want